Skip to main content

 Pro Tip

-Use TypeScript or ESLint rules to catch potential issues with type coercion and equality comparisons before they reach production.
+Use TypeScript or ESLint rules to catch type coercion and equality issues before they reach production.

 Wrapping Up

 JavaScript's weird parts make it both fascinating and challenging.
-While these behaviors might seem counterintuitive, understanding them is crucial for writing robust JavaScript code.
+These behaviors seem counterintuitive, but understanding them is key to writing robust code.

 Key takeaways: